hanoii/ddev-sshd/README.md

     - exec-host: ddev sshd:config
 ```

-If you are courious on what the command will add, try
+If you are curious on what the command will add, try

 ```sh
 ddev sshd:config --dry-run